Brown's Bay Packing Co Ltd Website

 Brown's Bay Packing -- Value and Vision in Food Processing

-Stephen Hall is Chief Operating Officer (COO) of Brown's Bay Packing of Campbell River, B.C..
-Vancouver Island's Stephen Hall pursued a career in operational management in heavy industries and infrastructure like pulp and paper mills, oil sands plants, net-pen fish farm sites, and fish processing plants.
-Jobs have taken him to remote coastal waters in B.C., remote wilderness in B.C. forests, and the oil sands of northeast Alberta.
+Vancouver Island native Stephen Hall is Chief Operating Officer (COO) of Brown's Bay Packing of Campbell River, B.C..
+Hall pursued a career in operational management in heavy industries and infrastructure including pulp and paper mills, oil sands plants, net-pen fish farm sites, and fish processing plants.
+Jobs took him to remote coastal waters in B.C., remote wilderness in B.C. forests, and the oil sands of northeast Alberta.

 Brown's Bay Packing, he says, is a nice fit for a family man from the west coast.
 "I worked in the oil sands and we had many people on the ground.
 It was installing big equipment.
 There was $2.7 billion dollars of equipment waiting to be assembled when I arrived.
 And it was innovative design."